GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 Make sure to fill all metadata columns with your dataset info.
 If your dataset is single-ended, file_path_2 and file_name_2 can be blank.

-# 🌐❌ What if..?
+# 🌐❌ What if...
-- ... you are getting the error below while running A1:
+- you are getting the error below while running A1?

 --2025-04-28 10:48:32--  https://ulukag01.dmz.hpc.mssm.edu/data_rna/raw/sample_metadata/